bollwyvl/visicons/README.md

 # visicons
-> nice icons for data visualization
+> nice icons for showing data about data

 So you're building a visualization builder, and want your user
 - to be able to create linked scales in two axes